 If both majors lead to different types of degrees (i.e. a BS and a BA, etc.), you would be doing a double degree (or sometimes referred to as a dual degree).
 Examples of this would include: Chemistry (BS) and FLL-Spanish Studies (BA); Communication (BA) and Marketing or Economics (BS); any Engineering degree with any other major; etc. In this case, it could be possible to earn Honors Degrees in both (i.e. 2 Honors Degrees) since you would be earning 2 diplomas.
 Or you could decide to earn Honors in just one and not the other.
 If you want to earn 2 Honors Degrees in the case of a double degree or dual degree (two majors leading to two different degree types–a BA and a BS), you would have to complete 12 Honors credits in each major (with no overlap—i.e. no less than 24 Honors major credits between the 2 majors) and you would have to complete two separate Honors capstone courses.
 In this case, it could also be possible to earn an Honors Degree in one and an Honors Degree with Distinction in the other.

 Do individual departments have specific Honors Degree requirements?

 Many departments do have specific requirements for the 12 Honors credits in the major needed to earn the Honors Degree or in some cases a major GPA requirement needed for the Honors Degree.
 These specific requirements are listed in the University catalog under the Honors Degree in the major.
-See the UD catalog for more information.
+See the UD Catalog.

 Some examples of specific requirements include the following: